Abs0lute-Zer0/AbsoluteZero.github.io/BlockDiagram.md

 The team then worked to divide the work between group members to ensure that all subsystems had a team member working on each section.
 The subsystems were divided as follows:
 * Briana Wells: Microcontroller and ESP32
-* Raj Kodithyala: Humidity Sensor and Movement system/motors
+* Raj Kodithyala: Humidity Sensor and Drive Motors
 * Alex Gutierrez: SPI Motor Driver
 * Jillian Brooke: Temperature Sensor and 3.3V Regulator